ycdxsb/PocOrExp_in_Github/2024/README.md

 - [https://github.com/Gaurav1020/CVE-2024-24576-PoC-Rust](https://github.com/Gaurav1020/CVE-2024-24576-PoC-Rust) :  ![starts](https://img.shields.io/github/stars/Gaurav1020/CVE-2024-24576-PoC-Rust.svg) ![forks](https://img.shields.io/github/forks/Gaurav1020/CVE-2024-24576-PoC-Rust.svg)

 ## CVE-2024-24549
  Denial of Service due to improper input validation vulnerability for HTTP/2 requests in Apache Tomcat.
 When processing an HTTP/2 request, if the request exceeded any of the configured limits for headers, the associated HTTP/2 stream was not reset until after all of the headers had been processed.This issue affects Apache Tomcat: from 11.0.0-M1 through 11.0.0-M16, from 10.1.0-M1 through 10.1.18, from 9.0.0-M1 through 9.0.85, from 8.5.0 through 8.5.98.
+Other, older, EOL versions may also be affected.

 Users are recommended to upgrade to version 11.0.0-M17, 10.1.19, 9.0.86 or 8.5.99 which fix the issue.